 Job hunting can be stressful, and many applicants use recruitment agencies because they may take some strain away from the application process.
 It’s more convenient, saves time, and recruiters are often very good at maintaining contact or recommending positions to suit individuals.
-Businesses who use recruitment agencies to find candidates will therefore have access to a wider pool of talent than they may have through direct applications.
+Businesses that use recruitment agencies to find candidates will therefore have access to a wider pool of talent than they may have through direct applications.
 They are especially useful for start-ups who may not have yet established enough brand awareness to receive lots of organic applications.

 So, how can this be done safely and securely?

 First and foremost, when sharing any data with another company, you must be sure they are fully accredited.
 Some accreditations to look out for are: